Skip to Main Content

 General Notes

-The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for light exercise, interaction with the local community for insight into local life, evening entertainment on at least one night and a value-priced single room.
+The Retreat Difference: This unique, often basic and no-frills experience at a Road Scholar Retreat includes opportunities for exercise, interaction with the local community for insight into local life, evening entertainment on at least one night, and the option of a value-priced single room.
 This program is coordinated by the Hinton Rural Life Center and operates under special use permit on the Nantahala National Forest on a nondiscriminatory basis.
 As this is an educational program, there will be regular stops during the hikes to learn about flora and fauna.
 The group will hike all together.
-Due to the nature of this program, listening devices are not available.
+Additionally, those interested in a program intended exclusively for women and led by a female group leader may enjoy "Nature Hiking in the Southern Appalachian Mountains for Women (#25143)".

 Please Note:

 Linda Flynn retired in Asheville, North Carolina, after 25 years as a designer and 25 years as a therapist.
 Her current passion is walking international “caminos” — with more than 1,200 miles in the last eight years — and hiking in Western North Carolina.
-She does so love our own rhododendron and laurel, and appreciates finding wildflowers and secret gardens.
-Linda is also fond of rocks, mosses, ferns, and waterfalls.
+She appreciates finding wildflowers and secret gardens, and is also fond of rocks, mosses, ferns, and waterfalls.

 Activity Level